ChrisWhealy/detached_arraybuffer/README.md

 ### Run the JavaScript Tests

-The tests are run as follows:
+The effects of WebAssembly memory growth on the `ArrayBuffer` used by JavaScript can be demonstrated  as follows:

 1. In both `server.js` and `client.js`, ensure that the variable `wasmFilePath` points to the particular Wasm module you wish to test.
 1. To test the Wasm module server side, run